Jeff D'Arcy, aka

 Eddy's lasagna wasnn't the typical American Italian dish of cottage cheese, pasta and red sauce.
 His lasagna contained duck, venison or goose.

-Many people commented on Michael's Maggiano's web page that they had similar upbringings.
-Michael got the idea of gatheingr the stories
+So many people commented on Michael's Maggiano's web page that they had similar upbringings.
+Michael got the idea of gatheingr the stories and recipes

 People have started sending him their family histories along with favorite recipes, he said.